 Finally, buckles are pretty similar to coffee cake.
 A moist fruit cake, generally using blueberries, is topped with streusel.
 To bring this full circle, buckles are sometimes called crumbles.

 OK, do you have everything straight?
 Me neither.
 Fortunately, this dish is delicious no matter what you call it.
 And it’s AIP-friendly.

 - Preheat the oven to 350°F (180°C).

 - Mix the blueberries, lemon juice, cinnamon, and vanilla together in a bowl.
 Gently crush some of the blueberries with the back of a fork.
 Put blueberry mixture into an ovenproof dish and place in the oven for 15 minutes.

 - Meanwhile, combine the flours.
 Cut the solid coconut oil into small pieces and add to the flours.
 Rub the mixture until it resembles breadcrumbs.
 Stir in the coconut.

-- Scatter the mixture over the baking blueberries and continue cooking until golden and crispy.
+- Carefully pull out the baked blueberries from the oven, scatter the mixture over the blueberries, and continue cooking for another 10-15 minutes until golden and crispy.

 All nutritional data are estimated and based on per serving amounts.